Consumer Insights

 Market Analysis by Type

-According to the Australia cocoa market analysis, cocoa butter is a key ingredient, renowned for its smooth texture and rich flavour.
-Essential in chocolate production, it also has applications in cosmetics and skincare due to its moisturising properties.
-As the demand for premium products rises, its versatility boosts growth in both the food and beauty industries.
-Juremont, a long-time supplier of Barry Callebaut cocoa products, offers a range of cocoa liquor, butter, powder, and nibs, providing expert advice, secure supply chains, and competitive pricing, with various sustainable certifications.
+According to the Australia cocoa market analysis, cocoa butter is a critical ingredient, known for its smooth texture and rich flavour, essential in chocolate production and cosmetics due to its moisturising properties.
+The growing demand for premium, ethically sourced products is driving its expansion across the food and beauty sectors.
+Suppliers such as Juremont, offering a diverse range of cocoa products, including liquor, butter, powder, and nibs, are capitalising on these trends by providing secure supply chains and competitive pricing, while meeting the increasing demand for sustainable certifications.

 Market Analysis by Application

-According to the Australia cocoa market report, cocoa plays a key role in food and beverage products such as chocolate, baked goods, and hot drinks.
-With increasing consumer interest in healthier options, cocoa’s antioxidant properties, including flavonoids, are gaining recognition.
-This awareness, alongside the demand for premium and ethical products, strengthens cocoa’s presence in the industry.
-In February 2025, Kokonut Pacific Solomon Islands (KPSI) launched a locally produced drinking chocolate to mark its 20th anniversary, celebrating the expansion of cocoa processing and exports through the Solomon Islands-Australia Partnership.
-The product supports local farmers, promotes sustainable income, and reduces dependence on cocoa imports.
+According to the Australia cocoa market report, cocoa remains integral to key food and beverage products such as chocolate, baked goods, and hot drinks.
+The growing consumer preference for healthier alternatives has highlighted cocoa’s antioxidant properties, particularly flavonoids.
+This heightened awareness, combined with a strong demand for premium and ethically sourced products, is increasing cocoa’s market share.
+A notable development is Kokonut Pacific Solomon Islands’ (KPSI) launch of locally produced drinking chocolate in February 2025, demonstrating the growing capacity for cocoa processing and export, benefiting local farmers and reducing cocoa import reliance.

 New South Wales Cocoa Market Overview